How to install the iOS 14 beta on your iPhone right now

 - This is critical.
 Before you do anything, back up your iPhone to your computer.
 This allows you to revert to the current OS if the developer beta turns out to be too buggy for your liking.

 - Backed up your iPhone already?
-Good, now from your iPhone go to Apple’s developer website and make sure you’d signed in to your developer account.
+Good, now from your iPhone go to Apple’s developer website and make sure you’ve signed in to your developer account.

 - Tap the two-line icon in the corner of the screen.